mdoering/dwca-examples/README.md

 It is pretty much a subset of Occurrence and was designed before anyone was using the Occurrence rowType as an extension.
 Note that there is no occurrenceID or any other similar identifier in this extension.
 The extension is in use by some checklist datasets, notably the datasets published by the [Species File Group](http://www.gbif.org/publisher/47a779a6-a230-4edd-b787-19c3d2c80ab5).

-__Example checklist__ *Orthoptera Species File*:
+__Example__ *Orthoptera Species File*:
  * DwC archive: http://ipt.speciesfile.org:8080/archive.do?r=orthoptera
  * GBIF dataset page: http://www.gbif.org/dataset/af66d4cf-0fd2-434b-9334-9806a5efa6f7

 ### Distribution extension
-Another checklist extension was created to publish synthesized species distributions/ranges often found in Faunas and Floras.
-A distribution record does not listen exact point locations of a species, but instead indicate some larger area like a country or a biogeographic region: http://rs.gbif.org/extension/gbif/1.0/distribution.xml
+Another checklist extension was created to publish synthesized species ranges often found in Faunas and Floras.
+A distribution record does not listen exact point locations of a species, but instead indicate some larger area like a country or a biogeographic region where it is expected to exist: http://rs.gbif.org/extension/gbif/1.0/distribution.xml

 This extension was designed to also publish absence data indicated by an appropiate *dwc:occurrenceStatus*.